 One thing the Mega Man franchise is known for is its difficulty.
 The question on everyone’s mind is… “How hard is Mega Man 11?”

 The answer is… about the same as any other Mega Man game.
-It’s going to feel pretty hard at first when you’re going in blind but once muscle memory kicks in, you’ll find yourself plowing through the stages like they’re nothing.
-Boss fights become easier once you learn the pattern and once you discover the weaknesses, you’ll be putting an end to Wily’s schemes in no time.
-That’s how Mega Man has operated since day one and I am beyond thrilled that Capcom stayed true to that formula.
+It’s going to feel pretty hard at first when you’re going in blind.
+Once muscle memory kicks in, you’ll find yourself plowing through the stages like they’re nothing.
+Boss fights become easier once you learn the pattern, and once you discover the weaknesses, you’ll be putting an end to Wily’s schemes in no time.
+That’s how Mega Man has operated since day one, and I am beyond thrilled that Capcom stayed true to that formula.
 The stages themselves teach you about the dangers of that level and then increase the difficulty the further you get in.
-It’s the classic Mega Man formula and 30 years later, the formula still works!
+It’s the classic Mega Man formula that works 30 years later; the formula still works!

 That’s why there is a Newcomer and Casual mode for those people.
 For the rest of us, there’s Normal mode, and for the insane, there’s Superhero Mode.
 I’ll start with Casual Mode and use it for comparison.
 For the record, I completed the game on Normal but took all of my screenshots on Newcomer because that allowed me to line up some nice screens without the fear of dying… making my journalistic duties so much more painless.

 Casual Mode starts you off with 5 lives versus Normal Mode’s 2 lives.
-In Normal Mode, small energy pellets are sprinkled throughout the stages but in Casual Mode, they become large energy pellets.
-Enemies in Casual Mode deal slightly less damage but seem like they take the same amount of hits to kill as in Normal Mode.
+In Normal Mode, small energy pellets are sprinkled throughout the stages, but in Casual Mode, they become large energy pellets.
+Enemies in Casual Mode deal slightly less damage, but it seems like they take the same amount of hits to kill as in Normal Mode.
 This gives you the freedom to make a few extra mistakes and enjoy the game.

 Newcomer Mode is REALLY easy.
 Even though I used it for screenshot purposes, I felt a bit guilty playing that mode.
 First off, there’s a checkpoint nearly on every other screen.
-Falling into pits will cause you to be rescued by Beat (something that can happen in all other modes if you purchase the item from the shop but there, it’s a one-time use meaning you’ll have to buy more).
-Running into spikes merely damages you and enemies have far less health… including bosses which take extra damage from your Mega Buster and insane amounts of damage from their weaknesses.
+Falling into pits will cause you to be rescued by Beat (something that can happen in all other modes if you purchase the item from the shop, but there, it’s a one-time use, meaning you’ll have to buy more).
+Running into spikes merely damages you, and enemies have far less health… including bosses who take extra damage from your Mega Buster and insane amounts of damage from their weaknesses.

 If that wasn’t hard enough… any and all power-ups that were placed throughout the stage are gone and despite my many attempts, I didn’t notice a single power-up drop from an enemy outside of bolts.
 This truly is going to be fun to watch when people attempt buster-only no damage runs on this mode.
 You know there’s going to be some people out there who are going to do that!
 I’m not one of them, though.

 Another thing I disliked about the game was that Rush Coil and Rush Jet share the same weapon energy meter.
-I do love the fact that they were mapped to two separate buttons (on PlayStation 4, Rush Coil is Triangle and Rush Jet is Circle) so that you could call them at any time instantly but that shared energy is a bad idea.
-I understand it is to prevent trivializing the stages as much as possible but it wasn’t a problem for the past eight Mega Man games so I don’t understand why they would switch up the formula this time around.
+I do love the fact that they were mapped to two separate buttons (on PlayStation 4, Rush Coil is Triangle and Rush Jet is Circle) so that you could call them at any time instantly, but that shared energy is a bad idea.
+I understand it is to prevent trivializing the stages as much as possible, yet it wasn’t a problem for the past eight Mega Man games, so I don’t understand why they would switch up the formula this time around.
 (Before someone calls me out on my math, Rush wasn’t introduced until Mega Man 3, kids).

 Mega Man 11